Neuro-Oncology

 • 19S-IgM fluorescent treponemal antibody-absorption |

-As with adults, the serologic testing of newborns is neither 100% sensitive nor 100% specific--hence, the attempts at devising a way to detect not only the infected infant, but also the uninfected infant.
-The present recommendation is to begin with nontreponemal tests for screening and to use the treponemal tests to confirm presumed diagnosis (02).
-Quantitative nontreponemal tests are helpful in determining not only the adequacy of treatment but also the occurrence of reinfection and relapse.
+As with adults, the serologic testing of newborns is neither entirely sensitive nor specific.
+The present recommendation is to begin with nontreponemal tests for screening and to use the treponemal tests to confirm presumptive diagnoses (02).
+Quantitative nontreponemal tests help determine not only the adequacy of treatment but also the occurrence of reinfection and relapse.
 Testing for HIV should be done in all cases of syphilis (02).
-The treponemal tests are cumbersome and expensive and some are not widely available.
-Although the treponemal tests are highly specific, their sensitivity is about 75% to 80% (24; 51; 37).
+The treponemal tests are cumbersome and expensive, and some are not widely available.
+Although the treponemal tests are highly specific, their sensitivity is only about 75% to 80% (27; 61; 43).

-In developing countries where the availability of on-site testing versus off-site testing is an important issue, tests such as the on-site treponemal immunochromatographic strip (ICS) test, though more expensive than the off-site RPR test, has been cost effective because the prevalence of maternal syphilis is high (20).
+In developing countries where the availability of on-site testing versus off-site testing is an important issue, tests such as the on-site treponemal immunochromatographic strip (ICS) test, though more expensive than the off-site RPR test, have been cost-effective because the prevalence of maternal syphilis is high (20).

-Cerebrospinal fluid should be analyzed for all children suspected of congenital syphilis because neurosyphilis is believed to occur in 40% to 60% of infants with congenital syphilis (43).
-This diagnosis is difficult to establish because of passive transfer of nontreponemal IgG antibodies from serum into CSF (52).
-The CSF abnormalities supportive of the diagnosis include an increased protein and leukocyte count and a positive VDRL.
+CSF should be analyzed for all children suspected of congenital syphilis because neurosyphilis occurs in 40% to 60% of infants with congenital syphilis (49).
+This diagnosis is difficult to establish because of passive transfer of nontreponemal IgG antibodies from serum into CSF (63).
+The CSF abnormalities supporting the diagnosis include an increased protein concentration and leukocyte count and a positive VDRL.
 The interpretation of these results in neonates is difficult because their CSF protein can be normal up to 150 mg/dL and their leukocyte count can reach 35 cells/mm3 in term neonates and 45 cells/mm3 in low-birthweight premature infants.
 Negative CSF VDRL or FTA-ABS does not exclude CNS involvement.
 Hence, if CSF test results cannot exclude infection in an infant evaluated for congenital syphilis, the infant should be treated (02).
-Using CSF rabbit infectivity test to identify infants with T pallidum infection of CNS, Michelow and colleagues showed that overall CNS infection was best predicted by IgM immunoblotting of serum or PCR assay of serum or blood (38).
-However, because such testing is not routinely available and because the risk of CNS involvement is high in congenital syphilis, infants diagnosed as having congenital syphilis by physical examination, conventional laboratory tests, and radiological examination should be treated with 10-day course of aqueous penicillin G or penicillin G procaine for presumed CNS infection.
+Using the CSF rabbit infectivity test to identify infants with CNS T pallidum infection, overall CNS infection was best predicted by IgM immunoblotting of serum or PCR assay of serum or blood (44).
+However, because such testing is not routinely available and because the risk of CNS involvement is high in congenital syphilis, infants diagnosed as having congenital syphilis by physical examination, conventional laboratory tests, and radiological examination should be treated with a 10-day course of aqueous penicillin G or penicillin G procaine for presumed CNS infection.

-Identification and treatment of congenital syphilis at birth or within 3 months of life prevents late sequelae (46).
+Identification and treatment of congenital syphilis at birth or within 3 months of life prevents late sequelae (52).
 Parenteral penicillin G remains the preferred drug for syphilis at any stage.
-Parenteral penicillin is the only documented effective therapy for patients who have syphilis during pregnancy and for those with neurosyphilis, and it is strongly recommended whenever possible in HIV-infected patients.
+Parenteral penicillin is the only documented effective therapy for patients with syphilis during pregnancy and for those with neurosyphilis and is strongly recommended whenever possible in HIV-infected patients.
 Higher CSF penicillin levels are reached with aqueous penicillin G than with procaine penicillin G (04).

-For management purposes, the neonates can be divided into 3 groups (Centers for Disease Control and Prevention 2002; 02):
+For management purposes, neonates can be divided into three groups (Centers for Disease Control and Prevention 2002; 02):

 (1) Symptomatic infants with proven disease, as demonstrated by (A) evidence of active disease on physical, radiological, or laboratory examination, or (B) the placenta, umbilical cord, or body fluids are positive for treponemes using specific fluorescent treponemal antibody staining or darkfield examination.

-(2) Asymptomatic infants born to mothers who were untreated, whose treatment was not documented, or who received inadequate treatment during pregnancy (See Table 4).
-(A) presumed disease in those: infants whose evaluation (serologic, radiologic, and CSF examination) is abnormal, or (B) no apparent disease in infants whose evaluation is normal.
+(2) Asymptomatic infants born to mothers who were untreated, whose treatment was not documented, or who received inadequate treatment during pregnancy.
+(A) presumed disease in infants whose evaluation (serologic, radiologic, and CSF examination) is abnormal, or (B) no apparent disease in infants whose evaluation is normal.

 (3) Asymptomatic infants born to mothers who received adequate treatment for syphilis; for example, a mother who was treated more than 4 weeks before delivery with an appropriate penicillin regimen and whose nontreponemal antibody titer in early syphilis decreased 4-fold, or the low titer remained stable and low in late syphilis and the mother has no evidence of reinfection or relapse.